Ace the NALA Certified Paralegal Exam 2025 – Unlock Your Legal Superstar Potential!

 Get further explanation with Examzify DeepDiveBeta

-A type of testimonial evidence
+A type of arbitration agreement

 Next Question